imjoy-team/imjoy-cloud-annotation/docs/task-manager.md

 This script will download the entire data set to a user-specified folder.
 The data is organized as the uploaded data, with one important change.
 The target files will be in stored in a dedicated folder in each sample folder named `target_files_vi`, where `i` is a version number. `v0` is the originally provided target file, e.g. the original segmentation files, subsequent versions, e.g. `v1`, `v2` are created if for this sample a new annotation was submitted.

-An status file (`sample_status.json`) will be created in each sample folder providing detailed information about each version (who annotated it, when, ...).
+A **status file (`sample_status.json`)** will be created in each sample folder providing detailed information about each version (who annotated it, when, ...).
 This allows to determine which user(s) annotated the samples.

-Some important considerations
+Some important aspects of **versions**:

 - The **version numbers are chronological** and not by user.
 So if different users work on the same task, their annotations will not have the same version number for different samples.
+- When a user **obtains a sample**, a new version will be created.
+This version might not be completed if the user obtains the next sample before submitting the changes.
+This is refected by a field to indicate of the annotation was completed or not.
 - A completed annotation of the **same sample by the same user** will results in two distinct versions.